Campaigns & Grey: Recent history

 Co-founder and group chairperson Yolanda "Yoly" Villanueva-Ong retired from the advertising industry in July 2014, and handed over the reins of C&G to Boboy Consunji and Cherry Gutierrez.

 Two months later, Maria Corazon Paulina "Ompong" Remigio, executive creative director (ECD) of Campaigns & Grey, stepped down to give way to the launch of her own advertising agency called Fat Free.
 Rizielle Tangan and Noel Orosa replaced her.

-Boboy Consunji retired from the industry on 2018 while Cherry retired much earlier on 2016.
+Consunji retired from the industry on 2018 while Gutierrez retired much earlier on 2016.
 John Lucas was appointed as CEO on 2018.

 Awards

 Campaigns & Grey is a multi-awarded advertising agency with more than two decades of award-winning work.
 Recent wins include: